 Things to do

 Visiting an island as ancient as St Michael’s Mount is sure to fire the imaginations of little ones.
 Here they can watch for invaders from the castle battlements and play at manning the cannons.
 Tell children the story of Cormoran the giant and watch them look for his heart among the cobblestones.
-During summer, they can learn more about the island’s adventurous past with storytelling sessions held on the Dairy Lawn.

 To find out more, visit the St Michael’s Mount website.